cerebral/cerebral/docs/docs/docs/tutorial/routing.md

 }
 ...
 ```
-Now you can testdrive your changes.
+Now you can test-drive your changes.
 You should see the first tab activated.
-Now go to debugger and change *activeTab* state to 'repos' and you will see the second tab.
-If you click the tabs you will actually trigger the signals which appears in the debugger.
+Now go to the debugger and change *activeTab* state to 'repos' and you will see the second tab.
+If you click the tabs you will actually trigger the signals which appear in the debugger.
 Nice!
 But what has this to do with Routing?

 ## Introducing the router
-Traditional routers is a wrapper around your components and they manipulate what components to display based on the url.
+Traditional routers is a wrapper around your components and they manipulate what components to display based on the URL.
 That is not how routing works in Cerebral.
-In Cerebral you connect urls to signals.
+In Cerebral you connect URLs to signals.
 So:

-1. A url is hit or changed
+1. A URL is hit or changed
 2. The respective signal is triggered putting your application in the correct state
 3. The components now renders based on the state of the application

-This is a really good thing because most route changes requires quite a few state changes and side effects, like server requests, to be run.
+This is a really good thing because most route changes require quite a few state changes and side effects, like server requests, to be run.
 This is exactly what signals do so well.

 Let us introduce **cerebral-router** to our project by adding an import to the top of our *./src/index.js*: